C-PMI 1-3: Quality Management Program Implementation

 What do you compare your performance to?
 It could be that your first measurement establishes the baseline, or perhaps there are national or regional measurements that serve as a good baseline.

 Submit your QM program description, your QM dashboard, staff QM reports to the QMC, and/or QMC meeting minutes demonstrating compliance with all the elements of this standard.
+In addition, submit documentation that demonstrates the QM activities you have undertaken when your performance does not meet your goals as stated in your performance metrics.

 The reviewer will focus on QMC meeting minutes.
 Be sure those minutes include all reports that would be supportive of a demonstration of compliance with this standard.